cancey/hydraulics/README.md

 The notebooks are used as a support for my course in hydraulics at EPFL (civil engineering, master students).
 The lecture notes (in French) are available and contain further information on the equations and their solutions: [fr.ancey.ch/cours/masterGC/cours-hydraulique.pdf](http://fr.ancey.ch/cours/masterGC/cours-hydraulique.pdf).

+The folders contain jupyter notebooks which either (i) executes the Clawpack code directly and plots the results or (ii) plots the results.
+In the latter case, the code must be run independently.
+First generate bed topography:

+    make topo

+Then run the code:

+    make .output
+Finally, all the results can be visualized using reading.ipynb (which can also be used to export videos and snapshots).

 # Contents
 ## Physical processes
 * linear advection equation